Stability of Random Admissible-Set Scheduling in Spatially Continuous Wireless Systems: Introduction

 From a methodological perspective, the continuous spatial setting involves major additional challenges compared to a discrete network structure.
 Since users reside in a continuum of locations, the evolution of the system cannot be represented in terms of a Markov chain with a finite state space, and we therefore introduce a measure-valued process as a description of the system.
 In order to prove stability, we identify a Lyapunov function which has a negative drift for all but a `small' set of states, so that the Markov chain is positive Harris recurrent.

+To use scheduling algorithms for discrete networks in a continuous setting, one can divide the space into a finite number of regions and treat every region as a node of a discrete network.
+In this setting a subset of nodes is, what we call, {\it guaranteed} if any subset of corresponding particles is admissible, regardless of the exact locations of the particles within each of the regions.
+One can then use a throughput-optimal scheduling discipline such as MaxWeight~\cite{TE92,VBY10} to select among the guaranteed regions.
+In this paper we will show that random admissible-set scheduling achieves stability whenever stability could be achieved by any region-based scheduling discipline, and thus random admissible-set scheduling is throughput-optimal whenever a region-based scheduling discipline is.

 The remainder of the paper is organized as follows.
 In Section~\ref{modeld} we show how the evolution of the system may be described in terms of a Markov chain with a measure-valued state space.
 The main stability result is presented in Section~\ref{mainr}, along with an interpretation and discussion of its ramifications.
-In Section~\ref{stability} we provide the proof for our main result, and in particular identify a Lyapunov function which has negative drift for all but a `small' set of states, and plays a critical role in the proof.
+In Section~\ref{stability} we provide the proof of our main result, and in particular identify a Lyapunov function which has negative drift for all but a `small' set of states, and plays a critical role in the proof.
 In Appendix~\ref{prelim} we recall various useful definitions and collect some preliminaries that are needed in order to apply the Foster-Lyapunov approach for our specific Markov chain.
+Finally, Appendix~\ref{proofdetailsRAS} contains some proofs that have been relegated from the main text.
+A preliminary version of this paper with partial results for the symmetric case appeared in~\cite{BBL11RAS}.